 Employers for TSOs will be referred to your application based on which category you fall under.
 If you do not make a passing score, you do not qualify to be a TSO.
 Unfortunately, there is quite a long waiting period until you can take the test again.
 This is another reason why preparing and studying as hard as you can is a good idea.

-If you pass all the required tests, you will be invited to do either a virtual or in-person interview.
-The type of interview depends on health/safety regulations and your location about the employer.
+If you pass all the required TSA CBT tests, you will be invited to do either a virtual or in-person interview.
+The type of interview depends on health/safety regulations and your location of the employer.
 However, despite where you go for your interview, there are a few things you can do to prepare:

-- If your interview is virtual, be in a quiet environment – Put away any animals, arrange childcare, and turn off your cell phone to avoid distractions
+- If your interview is virtual, be in a quiet environment.
+Put away anything that can cause distractions.
+Turn off or put your gadgets on silent mode.

 Like having good grammar and writing skills, demonstrating strong interview skills can benefit you no matter what job you’re in.
-You may have practiced some for other interviews.
-Because the hiring process for a TSO position is so stressful, you might feel a lot of stress to do well.
+The interview is crucial in any hiring process.

-However, don’t let the pressure get to you.
-It’s normal to be nervous going into a job interview; in fact, you could be too confident about your performance if you aren’t having any anxiety at all.
+It is normal to be nervous going into a job interview.
+In fact, you could be too confident about your performance if you aren’t having any anxiety at all.

 Most people don’t take the time to do this, so having a significant discussion about the place you’re applying to can set you apart from the crowd.

-By using a PrepPack, you will be able to immerse yourself into a simulation of the actual tsa exam, rather than to grasp at straws to try and study concepts you don’t fully understand.
-Visit this link to discover the TSA CBT PrepPack today.
+You can buy a TSA Test PrepPack, which will help you immerse yourself into a simulation of the actual TSA Test, rather than grasp at straws to try and study concepts you don’t fully understand.

 Written by Bailee Boggess McCoy